Despicable Me: Minion Mayhem is an animated simulator ride that is located at the Universal Studios parks in Orlando, Hollywood, and Japan.

 Development of the attraction began swiftly after the success of the first film in 2010, and a mere two years later opened in the Orlando park on July 2, 2012; in place of the Jimmy Neutron's Nicktoon Blast ride.
 The popularity of the attraction would then kick start the development of a duplicate for the Hollywood park, which opened on April 12, 2014; replacing the Terminator 2 3-D: Battle Across Time show.
 Along with the ride itself, Hollywood also received an adjacent sub-area that's themed around Super Silly Fun Land; featuring a small spinner ride, a water playground, and several midway games.

 A third version of the attraction opened at Universal Studios Japan on April 21, 2017, replacing Back to the Future: The Ride.
-This iteration of the ride has some minor differences from the first two, most notably featuring an extra safety video on how to board the ride vehicles.
+This iteration of the ride has some minor differences from the first two, most notably featuring an extra safety video on how to board the ride vehicles, and an intro animation not seen in the other two iterations due to what the ride replaced in Japan.
 Japan's take on the ride also includes a surrounding "Minion Park" area that contains a candy store, midway games, and numerous photo-ops.

 Tropes shown in Despicable Me: Minion Mayhem include: